This is Don's "Whom We Might Be" Story

 it is suggested that the Venuses from Eastern European have an emphasis on breasts & stomach, whereas the Western European ones emphasize hips & thighs

-cutting, grinding antlers & bones into sharp tools to sew and assist with our lives,
+they were used for cutting & grinding antlers & bones into sharp tools to sew and assist with our lives

 cave bears